Zayyanid capture of Fez

-The Zayyanid ruler of Tlemcen, Abu Malik Abdulwahid, captured Fez from the Marinids in 1423.
-He succeeded in briefly installing his own client king on the Marinid throne in Fez, before being defeated the following year by the Hafsid sultan of Tunis.
+The Zayyanid ruler of Tlemcen, Abu Malik Abd al-Wahid, captured Fez from the Marinids in 1423.
+He succeeded in briefly installing a Marinid vassal on the throne in Fez before being defeated the following year by the Hafsid sultan of Tunis.

 Background

-Abu Malik, the son of Abu Tashufin II, had ascended to the throne of the Kingdom of Tlemcen in 1411 thanks to the support of the Marinid ruler, Abu Sa'id III.
-After the latter's death, the Marinid kingdom (roughly present-day Morocco) fell into disarray as different claimants to the throne fought with each other, resulting in a four-year civil war.
+Abu Malik Abd al Wahid, the son of Abu Hammu Musa II, had ascended to the throne of the Kingdom of Tlemcen in 1411 thanks to the support of the Marinid ruler, Abu Sa'id III.
+After the latter's death, the Marinid kingdom of Morocco fell into disarray as different claimants to the throne fought with each other, resulting in a four-year civil war.
 One of these claimants was a grandson of Abu Inan named Muhammad, who had taken refuge on the Iberian Peninsula.

 During this chaos, the emir of Granada, Muhammad IX, attempted to gain his own foothold in the region by supporting Salah ibn Salah, the former Marinid governor of Ceuta prior to its capture by the Portuguese years earlier.
 Salah installed himself in Tangier and took control of a territory from there to Ksar el-Kebir, briefly paying tribute to Granada before becoming effectively independent.

 Zayyanid campaign

 Muhammad requested help from the Zayyanid sultan to take the throne.
 Abu Malik took this opportunity to turn against the Marinids and expand his own power.
-He led an army west, defeated Marinid forces, and captured the Marinid capital of Fez in 1423.
+He led an army west and captured the Marinid capital of Fez in 1423.
 He installed Muhammad on the Marinid throne as a client of Tlemcen who promised to pay him tribute.